-A United States Holder's tax basis in a new note will, in general, be the United States Holder's cost therefor, increased by the amount of original issue discount previously included in income with respect to such new note and reduced by any cash payments on the new note (including, in each case, original issue discount included and cash payments made with respect to the old note for which such new note was exchanged).
-Upon the sale, exchange, redemption, retirement or other disposition of a new note, a United States Holder will recognize gain or loss equal to the difference between the amount realized upon the sale, exchange, redemption, retirement or other disposition and the adjusted tax basis of the new note.
+A United States Holder's tax basis in a New Note will, in general, be the United States Holder's cost therefor, increased by the amount of OID previously included in income with respect to such New Note and reduced by any cash payments on the New Note (including, in each case, OID included and cash payments made with respect to the Old Note for which such New Note was exchanged).
+Upon the sale, exchange, redemption, retirement or other disposition of a New Note, a United States Holder will recognize gain or loss equal to the difference between the amount realized upon the sale, exchange, redemption, retirement or other disposition and the adjusted tax basis of the New Note.
 Such gain or loss will be capital gain or loss.
 Capital gains of individuals derived in respect of capital assets held for more than one year are eligible for reduced rates of taxation.
 The deductibility of capital losses is subject to limitations.